Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/connectorrule/_index.md

 ---
-title: "ConnectorRule Class"
+title: "ConnectorRule"
 linktitle: "ConnectorRule"
-articleTitle: "ConnectorRule"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
 description: "Represents connector rule between two shapes with a connector,Including which connection point of which shape it starts from, the end shape and its connection p"
 type: docs
 weight: 650